jeremiah-shaulov/deno_php_world/README.md

 This technique doesn't work good with PHP-FPM, because output can be buffered in the middle between PHP and Deno.

-Another options for `settings.stdout` are `null` (to ignore the output), and a numeric file descriptor (rid) of an opened file/stream.
+Another option for `settings.stdout` is `'null'` meaning to ignore the output.

 ### Interpreter script